-At the moment, 84% (11 of 13) of senior participants have been accepted to a school and plan to enroll in the fall of 2022.
+At the moment, 84% (11 of 13) of senior participants have been accepted to a school and plan to enroll in Fall 2022.
 We believe this has been successful because of the content and delivery of information in our parent workshops.
-We host 1 workshop in the fall and 1 workshop in the spring.
+We host one workshop in the fall and one workshop in the spring.
 In addition, many students have understood the ways to be accepted into college via alternative tests such as the ACCUPLACER.